-- Nonprofit, civic or church groups may sponsor local families who are facing long-term illnesses or other traumatic events by helping manage food and daily expenses.
+Nonprofit, civic or church groups may sponsor local families who are facing long-term illnesses or other traumatic events by providing food and helping with daily expenses.

-- Family and friends feel empowered when they are able to help, and having their help can decrease your anxiety and worry.
+Family and friends feel empowered when they are able to help; having their help can decrease your anxiety and worry.
 Asking for help financially should not be a source of shame or discomfort.
 If you are not comfortable asking yourself, have a trusted point-person let others know that gift cards for food, gas or groceries would be helpful as you go through treatment.

-- Get advice from an accountant, financial advisor or other professional.
+Get advice from an accountant, financial advisor or other professional.
 Accountants can help you save money on income taxes by deducting medical expenses.
-A financial advisor can help you protect your assets from creditors by setting up a trust, and show you how to take control of your assets and plan for the future.
+A financial advisor can help you protect your assets from creditors by setting up a trust.
+He or she can teach you how to take control of your assets and plan for the future.